ABT Framework Student Resource Page Round 40 – Emory

 Contradiction: The second of the 3 forces of Narrative (Agreement, Contradiction, Consequence).
 The Contradiction is the statement of the problem.
 To maximize the effect of the Contradiction, no problems or controversial statements should be used in the Agreement.
 In class, the Contradiction is colored red.

 cABT (Conversational ABT): A tool that is a short, general version of an ABT that lacks all specific information.
 Using this tool can give you an understanding about what the narrative core is of the message that you’re trying to convey.
 A cABT should be easily understood by a 5-year-old.
 For example, a cABT for a complicated biomedical process that involves researching a new method to detect tuberculosis could boil down to: “There’s a thing that would be good to know, BUT we don’t know it yet, THEREFORE we’re going to find out about it.” cABTs can also be used as part of the Arouse segment of a presentation.
+For more information, read this excerpt from Houston, We Have A Narrative on the 3 forms of the ABT.

 General to Specific: A common pattern in narratives in which the General idea is laid out first and then the Specific details are filled in.
 This pattern can be seen in Arouse and Fulfill, BUT/BECAUSE, and THEREFORE/BY.
 For PowerPoint presentations, slides can be used to give General bullet points and the presenter can verbally give Specific details.

 IF/THEN: A tool that is a hypothetical statement in which you project into the future to outline your goals and the stakes.
 Typically used in the Agreement section in what we call a Hope IF/THEN to help clarify for the audience what it is you are specifically trying to accomplish, why it’s important, and why the audience should care about it.
 It can also be used as a Fear IF/THEN, typically at the very end of the Contradiction, to outline how much worse things can be if no action is taken.
+Note: In class, we tend to use Hope IF/THENs for 95% of ABTs and Fear IF/THENS for only 1% because Fear IF/THENs are unnecessary if the Agreement is setup properly.

 Informational ABT: An ABT that is crowded with too much information.
 The information is often put in in an attempt to make the ABT compelling and thorough, but the lack of concision tends to make an audience lose the narrative thread.